GallupGovt/QG-Net/README_MULTIVAC.md

 earlier steps in MULTIVAC.

 ## Dependencies
 To run QG-Net, there are a number of dependencies above and beyond those required for MULTIVAC.
-Primary among them is the need for a GPU-based system for computation of the RNN.
+Primary among them is the need for a GPU-based system (currently tested against a Nvidia Quadro Pro-4000 card) for computation of the RNN.
 In addition to the GPU, the following are core requirements:
 - GPU for computation
 - Python 3.6
 - pytorch-0.4.1